tls-stuff/rfc8447bis-new/draft-salowey-tls-rfc8447bis.md

 extensions was too strict.
 Based on WG consensus, the decision was taken to change the registration policy to Specification Required
-{{!RFC8126}} while reserving a small part of the code space for experimental and private use.
+{{!RFC8126}} while reserving a small part of the code space for private use.
 Therefore, IANA [SHALL update/has updated] the TLS ExtensionType Values registry as follows:

 - Changed the registry policy to: